-30 502 F.2d 973 (1974) (Ill.
+&lt;sup>30 502 F.2d 973 (1974) (Ill.
 Ct.
 App.
 1974).

 Brubaker would probably have been decided similarly in Canada because the alternative message totally undermined the prescribed message.
-The Education Act states teachers must
+The Education Act states teachers must regularly give appropriate instruction as to the nature of alcoholic drinks, narcotics and tobacco and special em - phasis on their effect upon the human system.

-The Code of Ethics also states that teachers should avoid giving offense to the religious, political, and morals scruples of students and parents.33 Given these two provisions, the brochure would probably also have been deemed inappropriate in a Canadian context.
+The Code of Ethics also states that teachers should avoid giving offense to the religious, political, and morals scruples of students and parents.
+Given these two provisions, the brochure would probably also have been deemed inappropriate in a Canadian context.
 Generally, the American case law indicates that a court will consider three factors in determining whether academic freedom is permissible having regard to state interests: